 When you’ve just met a dog, you don’t know him any better than he knows you.
 You don’t know if he’s ever met a person like yourself: deep-voiced, high-voiced, hat-wearing, high-energy or slow and lumbering; having good or poor dog interaction skills; responsive to the dog’s communications or not; tall or short, fat or thin, dark-skinned or light.
 Which one are you, and how is the dog responding to your manner?

 You don’t even know if a dog has met very many people before at all.
 You certainly don’t know how anyone he’s met has behaved toward him, or what habits he’s developed in interacting with humans.
 It’s best to be polite as you get to know him, just as you would be with a human you’ve just met.
 To a dog, that means allowing him to approach you rather than approaching him first, dropping a slip lead over his head rather than grabbing for his collar, and asking him if he’d like to trade what he has in his mouth for a super-yummy treat.

 Why Would a Dog Give Up Something He Likes?

 Some situations call for an especially good-tasting dog treat.
-In the case of a dead bird with some dogs, you may need a piece of steak to trade; a dead bird can be quite a treasure if you’re a canine!
-Remember, guarding what they like and want to keep is a natural behavior; we have to carefully teach dogs what we want them to do instead, and we have to make it worth their while to do what we want instead of what comes naturally to them.
+In the case of a dead bird with some dogs, you may need a piece of steak to trade.
+A dead bird can be quite a treasure if you’re a canine!
+Remember, guarding what they like and want to keep is a natural behavior; we humans have to carefully teach dogs what we want them to do instead, and we have to make it worth their while to do what we want instead of what comes naturally to them.

 How to get started